ChrisChandler325/Python-Introduction-Tutorial/First Python Script.md

 ---
 ## Linux
-1. Once you are in python by typing in python in the command line type print("Hello World!")
+1. Once you are in python by typing in python in the command line
-Congratulations you just ran your first python script!
+2. Type print("Hello World!") and press Enter on your keyboard Congratulations you just ran your first python script!

 ---